New Paper Released:

 New Manual Released:

-As part of the U.S. IOOS Data Management and Cyberinfrastructure (DMAC) core services, the U.S. IOOS Program Office has issued the Manual for Real-Time Quality Control of pH Data Observations.
-This manual is a living document that reflects the state-of-the-art QC testing procedures for real-time pH Data observations.
+As part of the U.S. IOOS Data Management and Cyberinfrastructure (DMAC) core services, the U.S. IOOS Program Office has issued the Manual for Real-Time Quality Control of Water Level Data.
+This manual is a living document that reflects the state-of-the-art QC testing procedures for real-time water level data observations.
 It is written for the experienced operator but also provides examples for those who are just entering the field.

 Updated Manual Released: